Data Warehouse

 Take Data Warehousing and Big Data for example.
 We’re all amassing all this big data; it doesn’t easily fit all together on one small computer so we go create a giant computer or, even better, a cluster of small computers that looks like a giant computer to handle the workload.

-The Problem is That Managing Computer Clusters IS HARD.
+Managing Computer Clusters IS HARD

 cluster solution big data